 - In a medium-size bowl, combine the carrot, daikon, and remaining 2 tablespoons of vinegar, toss thoroughly, and set aside.

 - Brush the steaks with the oil.
 In a skillet or grill over medium-high heat, grill each steak for 3 minutes per side.
 Remove the steaks from the heat and cut each into strips.
 Toss the strips in the sauce, and return to the grill or skillet for another 2 to 3 minutes.
 Remove from the heat.

 - Lightly toast each piece of bread.
 Spread the mayo on the inside of each piece of bread, then layer on the roast, cucumber, carrot mixture, jalapeño, and cilantro.

 Here are some other ways to use Field Roast favorites:

-Their maple breakfast sausage pairs nicely with creamy polenta & browned Brussels sprouts for a savory start to the day.
+Their maple breakfast sausage pairs nicely with a polenta breakfast & browned Brussels sprouts.

 And they make the best vegan hot dogs around.
 I’m particularly fond of their frankfurters on top of a vegan chili dog pizza.